sneakaway-studio/stop-slide-scrolling/README.md

 2. After installing, refresh the browser tab for each Google Presentation you already have open.

+### Is this safe?

+Yes.
+The extension does not save any data.

+### What permissions does this use?

+This fixes the scrolling problem that users experience with Apple's Magic Mouse on several Google sites:

+- calendar.google.com
+- drive.google.com
+- docs.google.com

 ### How do I turn it on or off?

 1. In Chrome, click Window > Extensions